 - The frame

 - The physical medium

-These all work together to convert bits into signals that are transmitted over a medium from one station to another (in the Ethernet spec, computers are referred to as stations).
+These all work together to convert bits into signals that are transmitted over a medium from one station to another.

 There are three sizes of frame defined in the Ethernet standard.
 An ethernet interface must support at least one of them.
 The standard recommends using the recent envelope frame, the other two frames are basic frames [1, P. 44].

 The Preamble field is a predetermined signal which is used to sync the receiving Ethernet station’s clock to the sending device for 10Mb/s Ethernet.
 Newer standards no longer use the preamble, but it’s maintained for backward compatibility [1, P. 28].